RaisinTen/fs-make/CONTRIBUTING.md

 Make changes till you are satisfied and finally [make a pull request](https://github.com/RaisinTen/fs-make/pulls).

-Here are the types of contributions we are looking for:
+Here are the types of contributions that are appreciated:
 * new features
 * bug-fixes
 * code refactoring